Marler banned for slur about opponent's mother

 In the written judgement, Heenan said he "lost his head" after hearing Marler make the comment twice and when referee Karl Dickson did not intervene.

-The 30-year-old New Zealander said his mother is currently ill and in hospital.
+The 30-year-old New Zealander said his mother is currently ill in hospital.

 In the evidence, Dickson added he was "made aware of a comment potentially said" by Marler in the 35th minute, but that he did not act as he did not hear it himself.

-Marler, who has been capped 83 times by England, said he did not know Heenan's mother was unwell but that he did not think his actions constituted verbal abuse.
+Marler, who has been capped 83 times, said he did not know Heenan's mother was unwell but that he did not think his actions constituted verbal abuse.

-Rather, he added, it was a "poor unimaginative attempt to 'sledge', another player".
+Rather, he added, it was a "poor, unimaginative attempt to 'sledge', another player".

-He apologised to Heenan on Twitter after the match and also contacted him privately via Whatsapp, with Heenan accepting his apology.
+He apologised to Heenan on Twitter after the match and also contacted him privately via WhatsApp, with Heenan accepting his apology.

 The judgement called it a case which highlighted the "deeply unfortunate nature of making such comments".